By MICHELLE CHAPMAN

 AP Business Writer

 Broadcom wants to establish a stronger foothold in the cloud computing market and VMware’s technology allows large corporations to blend public cloud access with internal company networks.
-VMware has close relations with every major cloud company and provider, including Amazon, Google and Microsoft.

 The Broadcom Software Group will rebrand and operate as VMware once the transaction closes.
 The cash-and-stock deal also includes $8 billion of VMware net debt.